-The MillionTrees Project was initiated in 2007 to help further our mission to protect, preserve and restore the natural environment of our nation’s major rivers and their watersheds.
-Our mission is to not only clean up the riverways, but to also enhance the watershed by planting native trees and removing invasive plants.
+The MillionTrees Project was initiated in 2007 to help further our mission to protect, preserve, and restore the natural environment of our nation’s major rivers and their watersheds.
+Our mission is not only to clean up the riverways but also to enhance the watershed by planting native trees and removing invasive plants.

 MillionTrees Project Goals

 - To grow and plant one million+ trees

 - Re-establish native, nut-bearing, hardwood trees along waterways and within communities

 - Provide shelter and a viable food source for wildlife and migratory birds